Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 v1.1.0
 ------

 This release brings bug fixes, stability and some new features.
-Biggest change is that we're now telling your vCenter to refresh outdated Datastores.
+We're now telling your vCenter to refresh outdated Datastores.
 We discovered that depending on your configuration your vCenter might ship VERY old information.
 With this release we're smoothly kicking it when necessary.
+Also, right now this module ships an Import Source for the Icinga Director.

 ### Breaking Changes
 * This module no longer depends on the Icinga Director